 10. Leave the house on a whim.
 Pick up your bag (which already has everything you need in it) and walk out the door.
 Don’t spend an hour running through a mental checklist.
 Don’t argue with anyone about shoes.
-Just get up and walk out of your house the minute you think about it.
+Just get up and walk out of your house like you are the boss of your own life.

 11. Wear all your dangly earrings.

 12. Agree to give your friend a lift and don’t panic at the thought of them seeing the state of the car floor.

 13. Don’t talk.
 Even if it’s just for an afternoon, enjoy not listening to your own voice.
 Enjoy not having to discuss the meaning of life every four minutes.
-Revel in being able to carry out simple tasks without providing a running commentary of every muscle moved.
+Relish being able to carry out simple tasks without providing a running commentary of every muscle moved.

 14. Shower every day.

 15. Put a pair of scissors really close to the edge of the bench.
 Put a glass on the coffee table.
 Put a plate of food in front of someone and let them judge the temperature for themselves.
-Feel the adrenaline surge through your veins.
+Feel the adrenaline of risk surge through your veins.

 16. Buy yourself some clothes from a shop that doesn’t have trolleys out the front.

 17. Place a packet of chocolate biscuits in the middle of the room and eat the whole thing right out in the open, in plain view of anyone and everyone.
 Do not hide in your pantry and do not share.
 They’re all yours.